C

 Visit Campus

-Campus Credit Union is best for Wichita-area residents seeking relationship-driven banking with competitive rates on auto loans and mortgages.
+Campus Credit Union is profile signals for Wichita-area residents seeking relationship-driven banking with rate claims to verify on auto loans and mortgages.
 The main caveat is geographic limitation to Kansas and the requirement to meet membership eligibility criteria, which are not detailed on their website.

 CFPB Transparency Report